cisco/mindmeld/source/quickstart/05_create_the_knowledge_base.rst

    qa = QuestionAnswerer('.')
    qa.load_kb('my_app', 'stores', './data/stores.json')

-This code loads the Question Answerer module from Workbench, then loads the ``data/stores.json`` JSON file into the index named ``stores``.
+This code loads the Question Answerer module from MindMeld, then loads the ``data/stores.json`` JSON file into the index named ``stores``.
 To check that your knowledge base was created successfully, use the Question Answerer to retrieve store information from your index:

 .. code:: python